 This powerful tip shouldn’t surprise anyone—especially anyone in the real estate industry.
 One of the most important jobs of any Realtor is to highlight the home’s greatest attributes.

-The flip side is to make sure to not draw attention to a properties worst attributes.
+The flip side is to make sure to not draw attention to the property’s worst attributes.
 Let’s be real, every home has both.

 Strong agents will evaluate each home and identify its best features and highlight those with both the images and the copy.
 If the home has a remodeled kitchen, make sure those images are present and early in the order of photographs for the listing.
 Maybe that’s the lead for the copy as well!